 In addition, you might want to consult with the website’s owner and ask them to add a canonical link tag pointing to the original article.
 This would ensure that Google won’t see those two publications as duplicate pages.

-- Use Semrush Brand Monitoring and Semrush Backlink Analytics to monitor mentions about your brand and backlinks pointing to your website.
+- Use Semrush Backlink Analytics to monitor mentions about your brand and backlinks pointing to your website.

 Impact: A high number of incoming requests is a strong indicator of your content quality, whether it is an invitation to write new material, to give an interview, to share your knowledge base, or to cooperate in any other way.